 Direct Line might offer a clue as to what might happen when dividends are reinstated on some of these stocks.
 It declared its normal interim dividend, together with a special dividend representing the dividend that it would have paid in May.
 The shares jumped by about 10% on the news.
-Even after the payment of these dividends, the company will have a solvency ratio of 192%, well ahead of its 140% to 180% target range.
+Even after the payment of these dividends, the company will have a solvency ratio (after-tax operating income divided by total debt obligations) of 192%, well ahead of its 140% to 180% target range.

 One fear that the managers have is that the dividend suspensions might add to the cost of capital for financial companies in future.
+This is because bank dividends are an important source of income for investors in financials.